 Montenegro / Crna Gora – Let’s explore here

-Montenegro is an incredibly mountainous and beautiful country in the Balkans in Southern Europe.
+Montenegro is an incredibly mountainous and beautiful country in the Balkans in southern Europe.
 It’s about the size of Northern Ireland.
-The mountains include some of the most rugged terrain in Europe, averaging more than 6,500 feet in height.
+The mountains include some of the most rugged terrain in Europe, averaging more than 6,500 ft (1,981 m) in height.
 The highest point is Bobotov Kuk, in the Durmitor mountain range, at 8,278 ft (2,523 m) above sea level.

-There are several, large national parks in Montenegro, and when travelling though the country it’s easy to see why … the views are amazing.
-The Biogradska gora area is one of the UNESCO World Network of Biosphere Reserves, and contains the last of the European rainforest.
+There are several, large national parks in Montenegro, and when travelling though the country it’s easy to see why … the scenery is spectacular!
+The Biogradska Gora area is one of the UNESCO World Network of Biosphere Reserves, and contains the last of the European rainforest.

-The country has a fairly small population of around 602,000 people, a third of whom live in the spacious capital, Podgorica.
+The country has a fairly small population of around 625,000 people (2023), about a third of whom live in the spaciously laid-out capital, Podgorica.

 Sveti Stefan, Montenegro